batsimadz/Sankofa-Display/README.md

 Lisa Huang
 Dave Crossland

+## About the author

+After graduating from the University of Cape Town with a BSc in Computer Science, Batsi took his enthusiasm for digital platforms and entrepreneurship to start his own design agency.
+This period was instrumental in enhancing his skills set ranging from creative campaign ideation, software/website development, product design, and business development.

+His success then led him to roles within Africa and the Middle East where he now heads the design department at Abu Dhabi Islamic Bank in the capacity of Assistant Vice President, Head of Design & Experience.

 ## Changelog

 When you update your font (new version or new release), please report all notable changes here, with a date.